vantienvnn/keycloak-laravel-user-federation/README.md

 - The table containing the users
 - The column with the username
 - The column with the password
-- The hash algorithms: MD5 or SHA1
+- The hash algorithms: Bcrypt - for laravel hash pasword, or MD5 or SHA1 for other application

 ![](docs/installation3.png)